Alana Baddoo

 If sharing this story helps even one person feel less alone, then it’s worth telling. 🤍

-Day 4 Update including a blog on when I first found out I was pregnant🤍
+Day 4 Update 🫛 - Blog: When I first found out I was pregnant🤍

 Wednesday 4th Feb